-Formal gardens inspired by the Baroness Béatrice Ephrussi de Rothschild estate in Saint-Jean-Cap-Ferrat France, are the pièce de résistance at this Wilson Eyre-designed English manor-style house hidden far off the road on three acres.
-Home to Charles Louis Borie, one of the key architects of the Philadelphia Museum of Art, this residence is offered for only the fourth time in more than 200 years.
-The brick-and-stucco home retains period details including seven marble and stone fireplaces, exposed-beam ceilings and leaded-glass windows.
-Public rooms include a 2' x 40' living room with two fireplaces and French doors leading to brick patios and exquisite gardens, a formal dining room with fireplace, family room and a huge, all-new kitchen with a large island, catering area and professional-grade appliances.
-The upstairs begins with a main bedroom that includes an en-suite bathroom with a whirlpool bath overlooking the main parterre garden from a wall of floor-to-ceiling windows.
-Three additional bedrooms and three additional bathrooms complete this level.
-The third level includes two additional bedrooms and a bathroom.
-Downstairs, the lower level includes a newly completed media room and access to the tennis court.
-An Olympic-sized swimming pool balances the property opposite the tennis court.
-A garage apartment serves as a quest or caretaker's quarters.
-Just a few minutes to the train station, this classic Rydal estate home is in an incomparable setting of mature trees, secret outdoor “rooms” and formal gardens that are a delightful and dramatic surprise.
+Borie Estate Formal gardens inspired by a de Rothschild estate in France are the piece de resistance at this Wilson Eyre-designed English manor-style house hidden far off the road.
+Home to Charles Louis Borie, one of the key architects of the Philadelphia Museum of Art, this residence is offered for only the 4th time in 200 years.
+The brick-and-stucco home retains period details including 7 marble and stone fireplaces, exposed-beam ceilings and leaded glass windows.
+Public rooms include a 20' x 40' living room w/2 fireplaces and French doors leading to brick patios and exquisite gardens, formal dining room, family room and a huge all-new kitchen.
+The main bedroom's whirlpool bath overlooks the main parterre garden from a wall of windows.
+3 additional bedrooms and 3 additional bathrooms complete this level.
+The 3rd level includes 2 bedrooms and a bathroom.
+Lower level includes a media room and access to the tennis court.
+Olympic-sized swimming pool; garage apartment serves as a guest or caretaker's quarters.